TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Architecture/Signals/Index.rst

 Signals and slots
 ^^^^^^^^^^^^^^^^^

-FAL comes with a great many signals that offer the opportunity to hook into FAL processes at a variety of points.
+FAL comes with a series of signals that offer the opportunity to hook into FAL processes at a variety of points.

 They are listed below with some explanation, in particular when